jongwonjlee/mix-cal/README.md

 ## Credit / Licensing

-Please cite the paper below for any academic usage:
+Please cite the following papers below for any academic usage:

 ```
 @article{lee2022extrinsic,